 William attended a private school before going on and graduating from Yale College (now Yale University).
 He then attended Cincinnati Law School, becoming a lawyer in 1880.
 In 1886, William became the youngest judge in the state of Ohio at the age of 29.
 Also that year, on June 19, 1886, William married Helen Herron, whom he met while attending a sledding party.

 After graduating, William worked first as an Assistant Prosecutor in Hamilton County, then as a local Collector of Internal Revenue before being appointed as judge of the Superior Court of Cincinnati.
 In 1890, President Benjamin Harrison appointed William as the youngest ever Solicitor General of the United States, Before William became a judge on the newly created 6th Circuit Court of Appeals.
-During this time, William also served as the first dead and a professor at the University of Cincinnati.
+During this time, William also served as the first dean and a professor at the University of Cincinnati.

 In 1900, William was appointed by President William McKinley to be chairman of a commission to organize civilian government in the Philippines.
 William took his wife and three children to live in Southeast Asia for four years, visiting China, Japan, and the Vatican.
 It was during his time as the civilian governor-general of the Philippines that William showed his dedication and single-mindedness to the task at hand, becoming popular with both nations.